Smudge202/smudge202.github.io/_posts/2015-08-10-abstracting.md

 ## `abstract` class

-Of course, we have the `abstract` keyword which can be defined on a class declaration and the methods of such a class.
+Of course, we have the `abstract` keyword which can be defined on a class declaration and the methods within.
 When declared against the class itself we are stating that the class **must be inherited** and subsequently, instances cannot be constructed for the `abstract class` itself.

 Similarly, the `abstract` keyword when used with a method means that the method signature must be fulfilled by derivatives (classes inheriting from the abstract class that are not themselves abstract).